PowerSite Frequently Asked Questions

 Does PowerSite use themes like WordPress?

-We develop PowerSite in much the same way as any static HTML site — by hand!
-That means the front-end appearance of your site is created by us using fully-custom HTML markup and CSS styling.
-We're not limited by whatever themes are available; we can create essentially any design you want.
-In fact, our preference is for customers to hire a website designer of their choosing and have us build the site according to their specifications.
-If you like, we can even replicate a favourite WordPress theme.
-If that theme contains licensed content, our creative team can create custom replacements you would then own yourself.
+We develop PowerSite in much the same way as any static HTML site — by hand.
+That means we create the front-end appearance of your site using custom HTML markup and custom CSS styling.
+This means we're not limited by which themes are available.
+We can create essentially any design you want.

 How is PowerSite licensed?

-Some customers choose to host their PowerSite on a private server at Stargate Connections.
+Most PowerSite installations are hosted on our shared ColdFusion server.
+Some customers prefer to host their PowerSite(s) on a private server at Stargate Connections.
 In those situations, the monthly PowerSite hosting fee may be incorporated into the private server hosting fees.
-A license is required for the private installation of ColdFusion, with that fee going to Adobe Inc.
+However, a separate license fee for Adobe ColdFusion is required for any private servers.

 How actively is PowerSite updated and maintained?